aembke/redis-counter-exporter/README.md

       --redis-tls
           Whether to use TLS when connecting to Redis

+      --redis-tls-key <PATH>
+          A file path to the private key for a x509 identity used by the redis client

+      --redis-tls-cert <PATH>
+          A file path to the certificate for a x509 identity used by the redis client

+      --redis-tls-ca-cert <PATH>
+          A file path to a trusted certificate bundle used by the redis client

-      --tls-key <PATH>
+      --psql-tls-key <PATH>
-          A file path to the private key for a x509 identity used by the client
+          A file path to the private key for a x509 identity used by the postgres client

-      --tls-cert <PATH>
+      --psql-tls-cert <PATH>
-          A file path to the certificate for a x509 identity used by the client
+          A file path to the certificate for a x509 identity used by the postgres client

-      --tls-ca-cert <PATH>
+      --psql-tls-ca-cert <PATH>
-          A file path to a trusted certificate bundle
+          A file path to a trusted certificate bundle used by the postgres client

       --pattern <STRING>
           The glob pattern to provide in each `SCAN` command